Action for Today, Plan for Tomorrow

 The College of Forestry is launching a new incentive program: Commitment to Change: Diversity, Equity and Inclusion Scholarships.
 This year, the College of Forestry Dean’s Office will sponsor ten scholarships for members of the College of Forestry that cover costs associated with participating in a national or international program that focuses on diversity, equity, and inclusion (up to $2,500 per person/event).
 Funds must be spent within 15 months of receipt.
 (Undergraduate students may apply for similar support through the Student Services Experiential Learning grants.)

 Please visit the DEI Scholarship page for more information, and to apply for the scholarship.
-Our second round of scholarship funding will be in Winter, with a deadline of February 19, 2021.
-You may apply to either cycle, and awards will be announced within two weeks of the application date.
+Our second round of scholarship funding will be in Winter, with a deadline of November 15, 2021.
+Awards will be announced within two weeks of the application date.
 Questions?
 Please contact Michele Justice, DEI Workgroup Lead, for anything you might need.

 Recording of Indigenous Ways of Knowing: Traditional Ecological Knowledge with Dr. Samantha Chisholm Hatfield & Elder Esther Stutzman